Healthcare

 SIPIS local push

-sub-half-second call delivery on backgrounded and battery-optimized devices.
+sub-half-second call delivery on backgrounded and battery-optimized devices, the dial tone that always rings.

 Encryption stack (TLS / SRTP / ZRTP)